London. You either love it, or you hate it.

 I remember my trip to New Zealand with a friend to celebrate finishing University.
 Here I met people who were from Europe living and working in New Zealand.
 Some were simply travelling and had been for 4-6 months.
 I literally did not even know this was a thing you could do, and I was immediately interested.
 I remember questioning to myself, ‘how do I do that’.

 Returning from my trip to New Zealand, I could not stop thinking about the possibility of living in a different country.
 I took to some research and realised that travelling and living in the UK was a relatively easy option for Aussies.
-I spoke about the plan to move to the UK for some time, until a ‘fed up’ moment at work and life made me book my one way flight and submit for my visa.
+I spoke about the plan to move to the UK for some time, until a ‘fed up’ moment at work and life made me submit for my visa and book my one way flight.

-So it has been almost six long but rather quick years living in the UK.
-Of those six years, I have been in London for at least five.
+Throwing it forward to 2019, of those six years in the UK, I have been in London for at least five.
 There are parts of the city I still have yet to explore or visit, but for the most part...I think I am quite content with what I have experienced.

 So in case you are wondering why I am still booting about in London, I have put together my top 5 reasons why I will always love London.
 I probably could have done ten, but I think you will get the gist from the five I have mentioned.